Danny Whitten: Drug addiction

-During this period, Whitten began using heroin; after finding that it mitigated his longstanding battle with rheumatoid arthritis, he quickly became addicted.
+During that period, Whitten began using heroin.
+Finding that it mitigated his longstanding battle with rheumatoid arthritis, he quickly became addicted.
 Although he participated in the early stages of Young's next solo effort, After the Gold Rush, Whitten and the rest of Crazy Horse were dismissed about halfway through the recording sessions, in part because of Whitten's heavy drug use.
-Whitten performs guitar and vocals on "Oh, Lonesome Me", "I Believe in You", and "When You Dance I Can Really Love".
+Whitten performed guitar and vocals on "Oh, Lonesome Me", "I Believe in You", and "When You Dance I Can Really Love".
 He was also brought in at the end of the sessions to provide harmony vocals on "Tell Me Why", "Only Love Can Break Your Heart", "Cripple Creek Ferry", "Southern Man" and "Till the Morning Comes".
-Young wrote "The Needle and the Damage Done" during this time, with direct references to Whitten's addiction and its role in the destruction of his talent.
+Young wrote "The Needle and the Damage Done" during that time, with direct references to Whitten's addiction and its role in the destruction of his talent.

-Acquiring a recording contract and expanded to a quintet in 1970, Crazy Horse recorded its first group-only album, released in early 1971.
-The debut album included five songs by Whitten, with two standout tracks being a song co-written by Young that would show up later on a Young album, "(Come On Baby Let's Go) Downtown", and Whitten's most famous composition, "I Don't Want to Talk About It", a heartfelt ballad that would receive many cover versions and offer the promise of unfulfilled talent.
+Acquiring a recording contract and expanded to a quintet in 1970, Crazy Horse made their first group-only album, released in early 1971.
+It included five songs by Whitten, with two standout tracks being a song co-written by Young, that would show up later on a Young album, "(Come On Baby Let's Go) Downtown", and Whitten's most famous composition, "I Don't Want to Talk About It", a heartfelt ballad that has been covered many times and demonstrated his unfulfilled talent.